jvs/knives/rules.md

 - The strong suit beats fail suits
 - Among fail suits, only the leading suit can win the trick (unless trump is played)

-### “Knives Only”
+### "Knives Only"

-- If “Knives only” is declared, only Knives are trump
+- If "Knives only" is declared, only Knives are trump
 - No lesser trump exists
 - All four traditional suits are fail suits